- Knowing Your Expectations for Your Degree

 Preferably, the LSAT should be taken no later than the summer or fall exam administrations of the year in which you intend to apply.
 The application cycle will commence a full year before fall enrollment.
 Generally, you should not submit your application before receiving your finalized LSAT score.
 Applications will not be reviewed until all components have been received, including the LSAT score under consideration.
 Submission of your application before receiving your LSAT score may cause you to miss the opportunity to provide an explanation about your score, should one be prudent.

 Early Decision Deadline

 The Early Decision application is an opportunity to submit an application under the binding agreement with the school that, should the applicant be admitted, they will attend the school and withdraw all applications from other institutions.
 Early decision applications are typically due between late October and early December.
 This means all components of the application must be completed and submitted by the deadline, including LSAT scores, letters of recommendations, and finalized drafts of all essays.

 It is important to note that scores for the December LSAT will not be released in time for most early decision deadlines, so applicant should plan accordingly.
 If you do not feel adequately prepared by the October exam, you should speak with a pre-law advisor about your law school application timeline.

-The decision of where to apply to law school (hyperlink to page 18.104.22.168) should be based upon careful consideration of variables that will provide a compatible learning environment and will best station you for post-graduate opportunities.
+The decision of where to apply to law school should be based upon careful consideration of variables that will provide a compatible learning environment and will best station you for post-graduate opportunities.
 Law school preferences will differ from person to person, and will depend on career goals, geographic preferences for legal practice, opportunities for practical experience and specializations, post-grad bar passage and employment rates, school and local “fit,” and cost.